luluhoccode1223/valentines-gift/README.md

 - Uses custom fonts and styling for a personalized touch.
 - Includes an animated typing effect for the message.

-## How to View

-You can view the webpage by visiting [Valentine's Gift](https://luluhoccode.github.io/valentines-gift).

 ## Technologies Used